Architecture-Induced Recoverability Bias in Differentiable Symbolic Regression: Results

 \subsection{Operator Swap Reverses Shape Preferences}

-Switching from EML to SML (Table~\ref{tab:sml}, Figure~\ref{fig:heatmap}) inverts Eq.\,6's shape preferences: its best shape under EML is LR (100\%), but under SML it shifts to RL and RR (100\%) while LR drops to 0\% (Fisher exact $p < 10^{-15}$).
-Both operators amplify the left input, so the reversal traces to differences in right-side attenuation ($-1/(1+b^2)$ for SML versus $-1/b$ for EML), which saturate differently on the $[-3,3]^2$ domain.
-Despite the shape reversal, qualitative profiles persist: Eq.\,6 remains a specialist, V16 a generalist (83--100\% on all chains), and Hybrid an RL specialist.
-These profiles likely reflect structural properties of variable routing rather than artifacts of one operator.
+The asymmetry-direction hypothesis predicts that operators sharing EML's left-amplification should preserve some architecture--shape preferences, while reversing the asymmetry should change those preferences.
+Switching from EML to SML (Fig.~\ref{fig:heatmap}) changes Eq.\,6's preferred shapes, most clearly on LR and RL.
+The LR rate drops from 100\% to 0\% and the 100\% targets shift to RL$(xy)$ and both RR variants (Fisher exact $p < 10^{-15}$).
+RR remains leaf-assignment dependent rather than uniformly easy or difficult.
+At least one RR leaf assignment reaches 100\% for Eq.\,6 under both operators, but the other scores 0\% under EML (Fig.~\ref{fig:heatmap}).
+Since both operators amplify the left input, the change on LR and RL is consistent with differences in right-side attenuation ($-1/(1+b^2)$ for SML versus $-1/b$ for EML).
+The same per-architecture pattern holds across the swap.
+Eq.\,6 remains a specialist, V16 recovers 83--100\% on all chains, and Hybrid remains an RL specialist.

+Under EML the right gradient $-1/b$ on $[1,3]$ is moderately attenuating, enough for V16's symmetric routing to recover RL targets but not for Eq.\,6's $x$-dominant path.
+Under SML the right gradient $-1/(1+b^2)$ saturates more severely while the left amplification weakens from $e^a$ to $\cosh a$; the net effect appears to shift which shapes give Eq.\,6 a favorable balance of gradient signal between $x$ and $y$ leaves (quantified in Section~\ref{sec:results-gradient}).
+V16's robustness to the swap is consistent with its leaf-only routing, which does not commit either variable to a fixed depth.

 V16 dominates under SML, recovering all chain targets at 83\% or above.
-Replacing EML with the right-amplified RML collapses all rates: Eq.\,6 scores 0\% on every target, V16's best nominal rate is 2.0\% (5/256, not significantly different from 0\%; Fisher exact $p = 0.06$), and Hybrid's RL preference vanishes.
-RR and balanced shapes were not tested under RML because the collapse on chain targets, which are easier to recover than balanced shapes, made further experiments uninformative.
+Replacing EML with the right-amplified RML collapses recovery across the board (Eq.\,6: 0\% on every target; V16: 2.0\% best, $5/256$, 95\% CI $[0.6, 4.5]\%$; Hybrid: RL preference gone), supporting the interpretation that gradient direction, rather than operator identity, contributes to the routing bias.